thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 Bug: return_sub_row_by_index() used wrong index in return_row_items_by_index() function.
 Fixed
 Update: Added null_excess_columns paramater into open_csv() to automatically insert "NULL" in columns with no data
 Added: replace_string_data_in_column() to replace values in a column if the column is a string
+Bug: Fixed an issue with row filter recursion function having an == in the wrong place

 ### 2025-07-04
 Organisation: Refactored all code